Submissions vs. Selections

-Salem Film Fest is an invitation-only documentary film festival.
-We narrow down the actual films we view for consideration by investigating them before requesting submissions.
-If we think it is a possible fit, we will then ask for screening copies.
-If it doesn’t appear to be a fit, we would rather spare filmmakers the expense of making and sending those copies.
-This approach has helped us create a more curated roster of films and allowed us to avoid charging submission fees to filmmakers.
-In turn, all the feature length films we end up selecting to screen at the festival receive honorariums.
+Salem Film Fest is an “invitation-only” documentary film festival.
+In contrast to festivals with an open submission policy, Salem Film Fest scouts and researches films before requesting submissions – if a film seems like a good fit for our audience, we will contact filmmakers and ask for screening copies.
+This approach has helped us create a more curated festival program and also allowed us to avoid charging submission fees to filmmakers.
+In addition, all feature length documentaries selected to screen at the festival receive honorariums.

-We are particularly interested in films that our audience may not get a chance to see elsewhere on the big screen.
-We love films that break the obvious form, create conversation and tell great stories with strong techniques and interesting characters.
+What do we look for?
+We are particularly interested in films our audience may not get a chance to see elsewhere on the big screen.
+We love films that break the obvious form, create conversation and tell great stories with strong visual and artistic techniques, as well as interesting characters.

-If you are interested in having a film considered, please send us a link where we can see a sample of that film and read more about it.
-This will give us a better idea whether we think it might be a fit for Salem Film Fest.
-Generally we begin reaching out to filmmakers in mid September.
-We look at films through early January.
+If you feel a film should be considered for our festival, please e-mail a link where we can view a sample of the film and read more about it.
+This will give us a better idea of whether we think it might be a fit for Salem Film Fest.
+Generally we begin reaching out to filmmakers in mid-September and consider films through early January.